robatwilliams/hills-api/docs/backlog.md

 ### 🙏 Tests

-- Snapshot-based integration tests for supported queries
-  - Including one that all fields of all hills conform to the schema
+- Integration - all fields of all hills conform to the schema
-- Integration tests for HTTP POST, GET, variables/body/querystring/both
+- Integration - HTTP POST, GET, variables/body/querystring/both
 - Test for most-expensive currently-supported query (validate resource limits)

 ### Improvements